Relationship counselling

 Good results

-In my experience using this technique, partners often discuss being relieved to discover more about why they behave the way they do in their relationship; become more aware of their triggers and are then more able to make positive changes.
+In my experience as a Certified Gottman Couples therapist, partners often discuss being relieved to discover more about why they behave the way they do in their relationship; become more aware of their triggers and are then more able to make positive changes.
 Most people repeat patterns in their relationships, so it makes sense to address what is getting in the way of you having the best relationship possible.

 Some tips: